 Ingredients for Lentil Burgers

-• Olive oil.
-For sautéing the onion and mushroom mixture, and for pan-frying the shaped lentil patties.
+- Olive oil.
+For sautĂ©ing the onion and mushroom mixture, and for pan-frying the shaped lentil patties.
 I don’t recommend skipping the oil, because it gives the lentil patties a richer texture and keeps them from being too dry or crumbly.

 How to Make Lentil Burgers

-1. Sauté onions and mushrooms in olive oil for 3-5 minutes.
+- Sauté onions, mushrooms, and garlic in olive oil for 5-8 minutes.
 The mushrooms will shed plenty of moisture, and we want to cook that off to condense the flavor and improve the texture.
-Then add garlic and sauté.

-1. Add the mushroom mixture to a food processor with cooked lentils, sunflower seeds, soy sauce, and smoked paprika.
+- Add the mushroom mixture to a food processor with cooked lentils, sunflower seeds, soy sauce, smoked paprika, and black pepper.
 Process until mixture is well-combined but still has a little bit of texture.

 Recipe FAQ